-(B) Individual Overall.
-Individual Overalls are based on scores made by all skiers in any completed round of an event and are used to calculate the individual event overall rankings.
-Individual overall points are used for all divisions, and thus determine the Individual Overall Champions and succeeding places.
+- (B) Individual Overall.
+Individual Overalls are based on scores made by all skiers in any completed round of an event and are used to calculate the individual event overall rankings. - Individual overall points are used for all divisions, and thus determine the Individual Overall Champions and succeeding places in each Division.